GRAviTY-GAGAN/-invincible-ice-6073/README.md

 # Project Details

-This is a solo project completed within 5 days.
+This is a solo project built with react, chakra UI and completed within 5 days.
 This Project is a clone of Snapdeal where user can search for required products and buy the required products.
 Below are some screenshots of the project. i have also hosted the project at netlify so that you guys can have a look at it.
 Also the entire webapp is responesive.

 # Netlify Link